kevincoakley/GraphAnalyticsforBigDataHandsOn/ExamplesofAnalytics/Metros-Part1.md

 Hands On: Building A Graph
 ================================

+1. Start the Cloudera VM and Upload the datasets to HDFS
+2. Import the GraphX libraries
+3. Import the Vertices
+4. Import the Edges
+5. Create a Graph
+6. Use Spark’s filter method to return Vertices in the graph

-## Start the VM and Download the Datasets
+## Start the Cloudera VM and Upload the datasets to HDFS

-Ensure the Cloudera Quick Start virtual machine is started and have downloaded the dataset, Examples of Analytics from the provided link
-in the content for this week.
+Ensure the Cloudera Quick Start virtual machine is started and that you have downloaded ExamplesOfAnalytics.zip from the provided link in the content section for this week.

-Be sure to copy the ExamplesOfAnalytics.zip file to the Cloudera's Home folder before proceeding.
+Copy the ExamplesOfAnalytics.zip file to the Cloudera's Home folder before proceeding.

-## Run the Spark Shell
 Open a terminal in the Cloudera Quick Start virtual machine by clicking **Applications**, **System Tools** then **Terminal**.

-Extract the zip file to the Cloudera Home directory with the default name, Examples of Analytics, and be sure to check inside that directory to list
+Type the following command in the Terminal window to extract the zip file to the Cloudera Home directory.
-the contents of the EOADATA directory and ensure all files are there.

-Now start the Spark Shell.
+    unzip ExamplesOfAnalytics.zip

+Type the following command in the Terminal window to go into the ExamplesOfAnalytics directory and start the Spark Shell will all of the libraries needed to complete the hands on exercises.

+    cd ExamplesOfAnalytics
-    spark-shell
+    spark-shell --jars lib/gs-core-1.2.jar,lib/gs-ui-1.2.jar,lib/jcommon-1.0.16.jar,lib/jfreechart-1.0.13.jar,lib/breeze_2.10-0.9.jar,lib/breeze-viz_2.10-0.9.jar,lib/pherd-1.0.jar

 It may take several seconds for the Spark Shell to start.
 Be patient and wait for the **scala>** prompt.

-## Setup the Datasets
+## Import the GraphX libraries

-Set log level to error, suppress info and warn messages
+Set log level to error, suppress info and warn messages.

     import org.apache.log4j.Logger
     import org.apache.log4j.Level